jonathanslenders/pymux-test/README.rst

 About the performance:

 - Tmux is written in C, which is obviously faster than Python.
-This is noticable when applications generate a lot of output.
+This is noticeable when applications generate a lot of output.
 Where tmux is able to give fast real-time output for, for instance ``find /`` or ``yes``, pymux will process the output slightly slower, and in this case render the output only a few times per second to the terminal.
 Usually, this should not be an